This post continues from Part 1 at the link above!

 The Curse of the Cat People (1944)

-Is Irena truly a ghost? or is Amy creating a friend?
-It isn’t essential to the story and yet both are true.
+Is Irena truly a ghost?
+Or is Amy creating a friend?
+It isn’t essential to the story, but both are true.

-In this way Lewton’s films are very reflexive.
-The imagery plays off the subconscious mind and extracts the primitive fears that lye within our own psyches.
+In this way, Lewton’s films are very reflexive.
+The imagery plays off the subconscious mind and extracts the primitive fears that lie within our own psyches.

 Lewton observed that the power of the camera as an instrument to generate suspense in an audience lies not in it’s power to reveal but it’s power to suggest; that what takes place just off screen in the audience ‘s imagination, the terror of waiting for the final revelation, not the seeing of it, is the most powerful dramatic stimulus toward tension and fright.

-Robert Wise who stepped out of the editing booth, and directed Curse of The Cat People, himself utilized this philosophy when he went on to direct his own masterpiece in 1963.
+Robert Wise, who stepped out of the editing booth and directed Curse of The Cat People, himself utilized this philosophy when he went on to direct his own masterpiece in 1963.
 His adaptation of Shirley Jackson’s book The Haunting of Hill House.
-Wise’s The Haunting, in my view even surpasses the authors book, with it’s own powerful use of the camera as a tool to suggest, distort and defy what the audience can see or not see or thinks it sees.
-It’s this premise that make’s all of Lewton’s work, or The Haunting and Jack Clayton’s The Innocents 1961 such potent theatrical chimeras.
+Wise’s The Haunting 1963, in my view, even surpasses the author’s book, with its own powerful use of the camera as a tool to suggest, distort, and defy what the audience can see or not see or thinks it sees.
+It’s this premise that makes all of Lewton’s work, or The Haunting 1963 and Jack Clayton’s The Innocents 1961, such potent theatrical chimeras.

-What Curse of The Cat People and it’s companion Cat People, shows us is that Val Lewton, and directors like Robert Wise, Mark Robson and in particular Jacques Tourneur understood about the fundamental relationship between our perceptions of the world and our conceptions of it’s nature.
+What Curse of The Cat People and its companion, Cat People, shows us is that Val Lewton and directors like Robert Wise, Mark Robson, and, in particular, Jacques Tourneur understood the fundamental relationship between our perceptions of the world and our conceptions of its nature.

-Citing James Hillman at the beginning of this post, I felt was relevant to the concept of fear of children , Hillman contends that while engaging our imaginations as an audience, the absence or holes that are marked by DARK spaces, informs us of the fundamental and conflicting relationship between people and the world they inhabit.
+Citing James Hillman at the beginning of this post, I felt was relevant to the concept of fear of children; Hillman contends that while engaging our imaginations as an audience, the absence or holes that are marked by DARK spaces informs us of the fundamental and conflicting relationship between people and the world they inhabit.
 It is representational of a black hole, a vacancy of any meaning in the physical realm.
-And while we struggle through our desire to fill in those dark spaces with rational, conscious thought and reach out to find it’s significance, it’s a constant that remains open for us.
+While we struggle through our desire to fill in those dark spaces with rational, conscious thought and reach out to find its significance, it’s a constant that remains open for us.
 A darkness that will forever lurk…

-Both the audience and the film’s inhabitants struggle to make sense of the unknown, to clarify those ambiguities that plague the human psyche and the corporeal realm.
+The audience and the film’s inhabitants struggle to make sense of the unknown, to clarify the ambiguities plaguing the human psyche and the corporeal realm.

-Much of the dialogue in Cat People is concerned with whether Irena is lying, or if her anxieties are a form of hysterics or mental illness.
-She confides in her husband Oliver yet he betrays Irena and turns her out into the world that will demonize her, analyze and question the legitimacy of her fears and folk stories.
-Amy is also deemed a liar, who fantasizes too much, again evoking worry in Oliver that he must admonish and subdue her, as he did with Irena.
+Much of the dialogue in Cat People is concerned with whether Irena is lying or if her anxieties are a form of hysterics or mental illness.
+She confides in her husband Oliver, yet he betrays Irena and turns her into a world that will demonize her, analyze her, and question the legitimacy of her fears and folk stories.
+Amy is also deemed a liar who fantasizes too much, again evoking worry in Oliver that he must admonish and subdue her, as he did with Irena.

-We try to destroy what we don’t understand, thus causes us fear and anxiety.
-Oliver has no empathy for either his ex wife or his young female child.
+We try to destroy what we don’t understand, thus causing us fear and anxiety.
+Oliver has no empathy for either his ex-wife or his young female child.

 This stems from the basis that we can’t make sense of those ‘peculiar’ impulses.
-The ‘dark places’ which intrude on the everyday world and forewarn us that something might be absent or missing, deep in the core of our being, and that is what we ultimately project onto the world we inhabit.
+The ‘dark places’ that intrude on the everyday world and forewarn us that something might be absent or missing deep in the core of our being is what we ultimately project onto the world we inhabit.
 Oliver’s lack of awareness is just as problematic as Irena’s consuming fixation on her ancient familial folk beliefs in Cat People.

 Oliver has limited experience, he also denies not only the female desire that Irena possesses but also her cultural background that he just doesn’t understand, or ever tries to embrace.

 Again, what is foreign is equated with the unknown, with a shadow world of mysticism and unorthodoxy.
-Oliver is All-American, who will only embrace what is acceptable, what is known and verifiable, like blueprints to a ship, he can calculate the measurements.
-So aside from Oliver’s fear of Irena’s dynamic sexual life force, Oliver is guilty of being ethnocentric.
+Oliver is an All-American who will only embrace what is acceptable, what is known and verifiable, like blueprints to one of his ships; he can calculate the measurements.
+So, aside from Oliver’s fear of Irena’s dynamic sexual life force, Oliver is guilty of being ethnocentric.

 The shadows that intrude are symbolic of female power, the presence as unknown, the presence as unable to control -and thus, must put bars around it, again, like Rilke’s Panther.

-Amy’s symbolic displacement , her desires and drives emerge as she pushes away the playing children in a collective group and runs to embrace the butterfly.
+Amy’s symbolic displacement, desires, and drives emerge as she pushes away the playing children in a collective group and runs to embrace the butterfly.
 The butterfly = transformation, change, puberty, eventual sexual awakening, an openness to the preternatural world.
 Freedom of movement in the world.

-The experiences and emotions of childhood and their proclivities for fantasizing plays a role in a child’s developing in the understanding of her world and herself.
+The experiences and emotions of childhood and their proclivities for fantasizing play a role in a child’s development in the understanding of her world and herself.

-Hillman notes the image of the child evoking an ambiguity and even a secret anxiety in the adult realm.
+Hillman notes the image of the child evokes ambiguity and even secret anxiety in the adult realm.
 The figure of the child reflects many of the fears and insecurities humans have managed to dispel or block out with the concrete concerns of their daily existence.

 The metaphoric use of the child raises another bit of dis-ease.
-The presence of the need for self satisfaction and safety, which make the adult characters in these films REALLY uncomfortable.
-The Complex symbol of the child plays upon our own deep seated often denied feelings of security and doubt of the ability to cope with what is unknown.
+The presence of the need for self-satisfaction and safety makes the adult characters in these films REALLY uncomfortable.
+The complex symbol of the child plays upon our own deep-seated, often denied feelings of security and doubt of the ability to cope with what is unknown.

-So Oliver tries to force Amy into the mold of ‘normalcy’ at the risk of alienating her and worse, crushing her beautiful spirit.
-Like the little boy who crushes the butterfly, the symbolism and foretelling is not lost as the story unfolds.
+So Oliver tries to force Amy into the mold of ‘normalcy’ at the risk of alienating her and, worse, crushing her beautiful spirit.
+Like the little boy who crushes the butterfly, the symbolism and foretelling are not lost as the story unfolds.

-Amy hasn’t undergone her limitations being set forth in stone yet, but through her adult guardians, the process of socialization begin to shift the real and imagined realms to coincide for her.
+Amy hasn’t undergone her limitations set forth in stone yet, but through her adult guardians, the socialization process shifts the real and imagined realms to coincide for her.

-Freud is pointing out the marked difference between the archetypal approach of Jung and Hillman and what Freud’s primary concern is what is termed the ‘Dayworld.’
+Freud points out the marked difference between the archetypal approach of Jung and Hillman, and Freud’s primary concern is what is termed the ‘Dayworld.’
+He believed that it was essential for children to play using a repetition of real experiences whereby –

 from THE DREAD OF DIFFERENCE -Grant pg.61